Tailor Brands Review

 By bundling design management tools, including a social media editor and quality website builder with an automated logo & brand designer, Tailor Brands has figured out something new & different.

-If you are looking for a logo designer, be sure to check out Fiverr.
-If you want a basic logo maker tool, check out Namecheap.
+If you are looking strictly for a logo design, be sure to check out Fiverr.
+If you want a basic DIY logo maker tool, check out Namecheap or Canva.

-You might also be interested in my review of 99designs, my post on layouts, and my post on color palettes, and my post on hiring a web designer.
+You might also be interested in my review of 99designs, my post on layouts, color palettes, and how to hire a web designer.